These Paleo chocolate raspberry truffles are a sinfully rich and decadent treat!

 - I like to use a high quality cocoa powder.
 Some of the commercial varieties leave a lot to be desired.
 I never realized how much it impacted the chocolate taste until I couldn’t find my favorite kind and bought what was available…HUGE difference.
 My favorite (that I have tried so far) is Dagoba.

-SHORTCUT?
+SHORTCUT LOW CARB?
 If you prefer to forgo the homemade chocolate route, just use any favorite melted chocolate!
-Lily’s is a popular sugar free brand you can purchase.
+Lily’s is a popular sugar free brand you can purchase AND IT IS AMAZING!
+Regardless, these Paleo chocolate raspberry truffles will be a hit!

 Here are some other homemade chocolate candies you could try!